lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 Self-Serve Release Jobs
 =======================

-Self-serve release jobs allow project committers to direct Jenkins to promote a jar file, container image or Python package from a staging area to a release area.
+Self-serve release jobs allow project committers to promote a jar file, container image, Python package or PackageCloud artifact from a staging area to a release area.
+The process is controlled by a release yaml file, and the promotion is done upon merge of that file.

 To use the self-release process, create a releases/ or .releases/ directory at the root of the project repository, add one release yaml file to it, and submit a change set with that release yaml file.
 The required contents of the release yaml file are different for each type of release, see the schemas and examples shown below.
-The version in the release yaml file must be a valid Semantic Versioning (SemVer) string, matching either the pattern "v#.#.#" or "#.#.#" where "#" is one or more digits.
-Upon merge of the change, Jenkins will sign the reference extrapolated by log_dir and promote the artifact.
+The version string in the release yaml file must be a valid Semantic Versioning (SemVer) string, matching either the pattern "v#.#.#" or "#.#.#" where "#" is one or more digits.
+Upon merge of the change, a Jenkins job promotes the artifact and pushes a gpg-signed tag to the repository.

 .. note::

    The release file regex is: (releases\/.*\.yaml|\.releases\/.*\.yaml).
    In words, the directory name can be ".releases" or "releases"; the file name can be anything with suffix ".yaml".
+However, some release jobs require a specific prefix on the file, as described below.

-The build node for all release jobs must be CentOS, which supports the sigul client for accessing a signing server.
+The build node for all release jobs must be CentOS, which supports the sigul client for accessing a signing server to sign a tag.
 The build node for container release jobs must have Docker installed.

 A Jenkins admin user can also trigger a release job via the "Build with parameters" action, removing the need to create and merge a